mcollier/azd-function-eventhub-private-mi-csharp/README.md

 - Storage account
   - Optional support for virtual network private endpoint

-The function app will be configured to use the managed identity to connect to the Event Hub and Azure Storage resources.
+The function app will be configured to use managed identity to connect to the Event Hub, Key Vault, and Azure Storage resources.
 The Azure Storage connection string for `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING` is placed within the provisioned Key Vault resource.

+> NOTE: [Azure Files does not support use of managed identity when accessing the file share](https://learn.microsoft.com/azure/azure-functions/functions-reference?tabs=blob&pivots=programming-language-csharp#configure-an-identity-based-connection).
+As such, the Azure Storage connection string for `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING` is stored in Azure Key Vault.

 ## High-level architecture